How To Grow Chia Sprouts 3 Ways (Quick and Easy!)

 - Organic chia seeds

-- Sprinkle dry chia seeds onto a clean terracotta dish.
+- Sprinkle dry chia seeds onto the clean, moistened terracotta dish.
 Start with one teaspoon and add more as necessary.
 Distribute chia seeds evenly across the bottom of the dish so that they form a single thin layer and don’t overlap.

 - Place in a warm area away from direct sunlight.
 Place your mini greenhouse cover over the terracotta dish to keep moisture in.
 Leave your cover on for the first 2-3 days.
 You can remove the cover when you see some healthy growth.